Dongting Lake: History

 At that time, Dongting Lake was China's largest freshwater lake.
 Because of its size, it gained the name Eight-hundred-li-Dongting (八百里洞庭).
 Nowadays, it is the second-largest, after Poyang Lake, as much of the lake has been turned into farmland.
+The development of the center of the basis into polders resulred in east and south Dongting lakes.